 During the winter, Tokyo can be cold but by April the temperature starts to warm up, making it easier and more enjoyable to walk around and enjoy everything that Tokyo has to offer.
 Take a guided tour to get to know the city without having to worry about planning where to go!

-Highlights include Shibuya Crossing (the world’s largest and most famous intersection), the fish market with its famous tuna auction and people watching at Yoyogi Park and the surrounding Harajuku area.
+Highlights include Shibuya Crossing (the world’s largest and most famous intersection), the fish market with its famous tuna auction and people-watching at Yoyogi Park and the surrounding Harajuku area.

 For a few weeks in the spring, Tokyo parks, gardens and riverbanks are overtaken by delicate pink flowers and visitors keen on indulging in some cherry blossom viewing (hanami).

 Hanami can involve anything from relaxing or having a leisurely picnic in a park (two of the best parks in Tokyo for cherry blossom viewing are Ueno Park and Shinjuku Gyoen National Garden) to a sake-fueled party underneath the blossoms.